 Hair loss is a fact of life for many males, but in most cases it doesn’t need to be.
-In recent years there have been some miraculous advances in technology and science that have made successfully treating most types of hair loss very affordable.
+In recent years there have been some miraculous advances in technology and science that have made successfully treating most common hair loss types very affordable.

 Common Hair Loss Types